 Venezuela is unstable and deeply divided.
 Recent presidents (first Chavez, now Maduro) divided the country with their politics and policies.
-An attempt to seize more power by Maduro saw a response where millions of Venezuelans marched against the corruption of the government and against the poverty crippling the country.
+An attempt by Maduro to seize more power saw millions of Venezuelans respond by marching against the corruption of the government and against the poverty crippling the country.
 Even vast oil reserves have not been able to prevent economic meltdown.
 Corruption and poverty were both widespread even before this meltdown.
 60% of city dwellers live in slums.
 Venezuela ranks as the 2nd most corrupt nation in Latin America (after Haiti).
-As a result of Maduro’s refusal to step down, massive food shortages, and hyperinflation, millions of Venezuelans have fled the country, desperately seeking survival and opportunity elsewhere.
+The results of the 2018 election were contested.
+Maduro claimed to have won, but the most influential nations in the Americas and Europe rejected the results and recognised the head of the National Assembly as acting president instead.
+Maduro’s refusal to step down, massive food shortages, and hyperinflation have caused millions of Venezuelans to flee the country, desperately seeking survival and opportunity elsewhere.
 Pray for God to bring relief to the suffering of the Venezuelan people.

 On a social level, Venezuela is struggling.
 Poverty is still widespread and may be growing, and relative living standards are dropping (60% of urbanites live in slums).
 Power is concentrated in the hands of an ever-shrinking cadre, and the nation is regarded as the second most corrupt in Latin America after Haiti.
 Venezuela is increasingly used as a transshipment point for trafficking primarily drugs but also people.
 The promised utopia of "21st Century socialism" is not taking root, at least not as quickly as hoped.
 Pray that amid significant economic change and political turmoil, the neediest in society would be cared for and communities would be strengthened.